itsgomes/nsis-installer/README.md

 # NSIS Installer

-A study project to customize the nsis installer
+A study project to customize nsis installer running into electron-builder

 ## Usage

-Run the build script to see the result.
+Run the ``npm i``.

+Then execute ``npm run build`` to generate the installer at dist folder.

 ## Contributing